-In 2020, principal agricultural products were nursery stock, milk, alfalfa, table grapes, dates, bell peppers, lemons, eggs, and broccoli.
+In 2021, principal agricultural products were nursery stock, milk, table grapes, dates, avocados, alfalfa, eggs, lemons, bell peppers and turf grass.

 Four areas in the County account for a major portion of the agricultural activity: the Riverside/Corona and San Jacinto/Temecula Valley Districts in the western portion of the County, the Coachella Valley in the central portion and the Palo Verde Valley near the County's eastern border.